What Are The Common Causes Of Premature Death In Men; What Deaths Are More Likely In Men Than In Women; What Health Checks Should Men Have?

 People living in highly developed countries like Japan, Iceland, Hong Kong, and Australia enjoy higher life expectancy rates, in fact, Australia ranks the highest when compared with these three nations.
-However, Australian males do not enjoy a longer life when compared to their female counterparts.
+Many partake in a more healthy lifestyle, one that includes walking more steps daily overall and getting more sun.
+It also true however, that Australian males do not enjoy a longer life when compared to their female counterparts.
 On average, Australian women can expect to live 84 years while Australian men enjoy a life expectancy of 79 years.
 This is because men are 2 times more likely to have liver diseases, 1.3 times more likely to have cancer and almost 3X more likely to contract HIV/AIDS.
 Yet, most men, especially the younger generation often tend to ignore common health issues that disproportionately affect them.
 Let’s have a closer at some categories of men which are at a higher risk of premature death:

 - Men Involved In a Criminal Activity – men who are involved in any criminal activity increase their risk of dying from homicides, suicides, accidents or other risky unlawful ventures.

 - Men With a Bigger Body Size – although bigger is sometimes better, unfortunately not when it comes to body size and longevity connection.
 On average, men with bigger body size (height of more than 6 feet) do not live as long as their shorter counterparts.